AitchisonLab/DeleteomeTools/README.md

 [Kumar, et al. Nuclear pore complexes mediate subtelomeric gene silencing by regulating PCNA levels on chromatin.
 Journal of Cell Biology. (in press)](https://doi.org/10.1083/jcb.202207060)

 Our software offers two methods for assessing similarity between transcriptomic profiles.
-The first quantifies similarity by conducting correlation tests on log2 fold-change values of transcriptomic profiles.
+The first quantifies similarity by conducting correlation tests on log2 fold-change values of profiles.
 The second method employs hypergeometric tests to determine if the set of significantly altered genes shared among transcriptomic profiles occurs more frequently than expected by chance.

-The first approach considers the magnitude of expression changes in transcriptional profiles, while the second approach focuses on whether a gene is differentially expressed or not, based on user-defined threshold criteria.
+The first approach considers the magnitude of expression changes in transcriptional profiles, while the second approach focuses on whether a gene is differentially expressed or not, based on user-defined thresholds.

 In our study with NUP170, we have observed that both approaches yield similar results.
-However, the correlation-based method tends to be a more conservative option.
+However, the correlation-based method tends to be the more conservative option.

 ## Getting started